antonkarounis/duct-tape-hook/README.md

 # DuctTapeHook

-This is a utility script that exposes a webhook endpoint, and runs user-defined scripts.
-The goal is to:

-- host a simple webhook http endpoint
-- with minimal dependencies - only require Python3 installed, which is extremely common, and no additional libraries
-- easy maintenance - after setup just drop in new scripts to be run in sub-directories
+A lightweight webhook utility that runs user-defined scripts with minimal dependencies.

+The goals of DuctTapeHook are simplicity, minimal dependencies (only Python3), and ease of maintenance.
+It allows you to run user-defined shell scripts via a webhook endpoint, ideal for tasks like CI/CD deployments.

-It is (I am) biased towards an Ubuntu-flavored Linux system with Systemd and Bash. *For example*, it can be used on a cheap VPS as a webhook endpoint to run CI/CD deploy scripts after a Github Action build completes successfully.
+*For example*, it can be deployed on a cheap VPS to run CI/CD scripts and called by a Github Action after a build completes successfully.

 ## Installation

-1. Clone or grab the zip of the repo on the desired machine
+1. Clone the repo to the desired machine
 2. Rename `example.config.env` to `config.env`
-3. Set the `WEBHOOK_AUTH_TOKEN` in the config to something long and random
+3. Set the `WEBHOOK_AUTH_TOKEN` in the config to something long and random (ex. `openssl rand -hex 32`)
-4. Set the `SCRIPT_PATH` to the full path to the script directory
+4. Set the `SCRIPT_PATH` to the _full path_ of the `./scripts/` directory
 5. Run the `install.sh` script to install this as a systemd service on a linux system

 ## Configuration

+Create subdirectories under `./scripts/`, each containing a `script.sh` file that will execute the desired task.
+Ensure the `script.sh` files are executable (ex. `chmod +x script.sh`) and include the correct shell header (ex. `#!/bin/bash`).

-When a request with the correct token comes in, the `target` header is mapped to a directory within the `SCRIPT_PATH`, and a `script.sh` within that directory is run.
-Make sure to `chmod +x script.sh` the file and include the correct shell header (ex. `#!/bin/bash`).
+When a request with the correct auth token is received, the `Target` header is used to search for a matching subdirectory within `./scripts/` , sets it as the working directory, and finally runs the `script.sh`.
+Additional files can be included in the subdirectory next to the `script.sh` file.

 ## Security considerations

-This script should only be run behind an SSL enabled reverse proxy for minimum security needs, in addition to the required auth token.
-Additionally one *should* whitelist allowed remote IPs or ranges in their reverse proxy for increased security.

-- Security within this app:
+Running webhooks on the internet has inherent risks, as they need to be openly avaible to be useful.
+Some security already included within this DuctTapeHook:
 - Bearer auth token
-    - Removed server header
+- Non-sepecific server header
-- Security strongly suggested external to this app:
+- Path traversal attacks mitigated by only searching a specific directory

+For secure use, users of DuctTapeHook must take some additional precautions:
-    - Only run this through an SSL-enabled reverse proxy
+- Only run this through an SSL-enabled reverse proxy (ex.
+[DigitalOcean guide to configure Nginx with Let's Encrypt](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-20-04))
-    - _Don't_ host app at `/webhook/`, pick something random
+- _Don't_ host app at `/webhook/`, as it is commonly scanned for vulnerabilities, pick a more obscure endpoint
+- Run the service as another User and Group with limited privileges
-    - Leverage whitelists for allowed remote IPs or CIDR ranges
+- Strongly consider leveraging whitelists for allowed remote IPs or CIDR ranges

-- Potential future improvements:
+Here are some ideas for future enhancements that would further improve security and functionality:
 - [ ] Client verification using mutual TLS
 - [ ] Message verification using HMAC signatures
 - [ ] Timestamp verification of requests

-## NGINX example configuration
+## Nginx set up and configuration

+For reference, here is a DigitalOcean guide to [install and configure Nginx](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-22-04), and another to [configure Nginx as a reverse proxy](https://www.digitalocean.com/community/tutorials/how-to-configure-nginx-as-a-reverse-proxy-on-ubuntu-22-04).

-This is an exmaple `sites-available` snippet to set up reverse proxying and whitelisting of ips
+Below is an example Nginx configuration snippet (ex. `/etc/nginx/sites-available/[your_domain]`) to set up reverse proxying and whitelisting of ips.

 ```
 server {
     ...
-    ...

-    location /webhook/ {
+    location /[YOUR_WEBHOOK_URL]/ {
         proxy_pass http://localhost:2000;
         include proxy_params;